Although crumpets and English muffins are often mistaken for the same thing, they are two completely different breakfast breads.

-One more important difference - English muffins are split and toasted before being eaten.
-Crumpets are toasted whole (traditionally over a fire...but a toaster is just as good) and then eaten warm, normally slathered with salted butter and honey or marmite.
-The cratered surface means that whatever you top them with permeates the whole crumpet creating melty pockets of goodness. —Izy Hossack
+One more important difference: English muffins are split and toasted before being eaten.
+Crumpets are toasted whole (traditionally over a fire, but a toaster is just as good) and eaten warm, normally slathered with salted butter and honey or marmite.
+The cratered surface means that whatever you top them with permeates the whole crumpet, creating melty pockets of goodness. —Izy Hossack

-- Stir together the milk, water, sugar and yeast in a large bowl.
-Leave for 5 minutes
+- Stir together the milk, water, sugar, and yeast in a large bowl and let sit everything sit for 5 minutes.

-- Add the flour and salt to the yeast mixture.
-Beat together with a wooden spoon until completely smooth - about 5 minutes.
-(The mixture will be similar in texture to a thick pancake batter or sourdough starter).
+- Add the flour and salt to the yeast mixture, then beat the batter together with a wooden spoon until it’s completely smooth, about 5 minutes.
+(The mixture will be similar in texture to a thick pancake batter or a sourdough starter.)

 - Cover with a kitchen towel and leave somewhere warm for 1 1/2 hours.
 The batter will look bubbly.

-- In a small bowl stir together the baking powder, baking soda and water.
-Immediately pour this into the large bowl of batter and stir in until completely combined.
+- In a small bowl, stir together the baking powder, baking soda, and water.
+Immediately pour this into the large bowl of batter and stir until it’s completely combined.
 Set aside for 15 minutes in a warm place.

-- Meanwhile grease a few chef rings (I was using 3" and 2" rings - two of each) with vegetable oil using a pastry brush.
-Lightly oil a large non-stick frying pan and place the chef rings in the pan - I fit 4 rings into my pan.
+- Meanwhile, use a pastry brush to grease a few chef rings with vegetable oil.
+Lightly oil a large non-stick frying pan and place the ring molds in the pan, leaving some space between them.
+(I fit two 3-inch and two 2-inch rings into my pan.)
 Heat over a medium-low flame.

-- Scoop the batter into the rings in the pan - I used about 1/4 cup of batter for the 3" rings and a little less for the 2" rings.
-Cook the batter in the rings for 8-15 minutes until the surface of the batter looks opaque and dry with quite a few holes in it.
+- Scoop the batter into the rings in the pan.
+(I used about 1/4 cup of batter for the 3-inch rings and a little less for the 2-inch rings.)
+Cook the batter in the rings for 8 to 15 minutes, until the surface of the batter looks opaque and dry with quite a few holes in it.
 The batter may start pulling away from the sides of the rings.